HOW COVID-19 MAY IMPACT YOUR CASLPO MENTORSHIP

 Please note: The College continues to experience a high number of inquiries and a response from staff to your questions may be delayed.
 We thank you for your patience.

-Mentorship is required for members who have practiced for less than 2 years.
-Through this process, members develop and demonstrate the competencies necessary to meet the standards of practice under the guidance of an experienced general member of the College.
+Mentorship is required for initial registrants and in some cases for registrants who have practiced for less than 2 years.
+Through the process, initial registrants (i.e., mentees) develop and demonstrate the competencies necessary to meet the standards of practice under the guidance and mentorship of an experienced general registrant of the College.
 During the mentorship period, the mentee must reflect on their ability to meet the standards of practice through self-assessment.
 The mentee and mentor work together to complete assessments of the mentee’s practice at the midterm and at the end of the mentorship.

 The Basics of CASLPO's Mentorship

-- The term of mentorship is 6 months with guidance from an experienced general member of the College who meets the criteria for mentors;
+- The term of mentorship is 6 months with guidance from an experienced general registrant of the College who meets the criteria for mentors;

 - Mentees must complete 500 hours of patient care;